Hadrien-Cornier/E6040-super-resolution-project/README.md

 ### Acknowledgements

-We would present our sincere thanks to our research partners Jiayu Wang, Xiaomin He, Jieying Mai, who provide huge support on our project and have implemented Tensorflow version of this project (Their project link TO BE UPDATE).
+We would present our sincere thanks to our research partners Jiayu Wang, Xiaomin He, Jieying Mai, who provided huge support on our project and have implemented Tensorflow version of this project (Their project link TO BE UPDATE).